Inbibo/adonisfx_docs/docs/maya/muscle.md

   - **Muscle Geometry (M)**: Mesh that the muscle deformer will be applied onto.

 > [!NOTE]
 > It is not mandatory to select the attachments on creation of the AdnMuscle deformer.
 Attachments can be added and removed after creating the deformer.
-For more information check the [advanced section](#attachments).
+For more information check the advance [section](#attachments).

 To create an AdnMuscle, follow these steps: